iAmGroute/NPTpy/TreeOfOwnership.md

         * `a.c.counter` of type `int`
 This object graph is a tree with `a` as its root.

-In the TOO format it would be respresented as:
+In the TOO format it would be represented as:
 ```makefile
 a               = A
     b           = B